trickeyd/react-observable/README.md

 When `multiplier` changes, it flows: `[multiplier]` → `$` → `[[multiplier], count]` → destructured as `[[mult], count]`

-Unlike a useEffect, access to the componenet scope will not update, so you should never access component level variables directly.
+Unlike a useEffect, access to the component scope will not update, so you should never access component level variables directly.

 ### useStoreObservable